 Distance/online education is a method of teaching where the student and instructor are separated by time or space, or both.

-A blended program is defined as a degree or certificate program through which a student can earn 25% or more of the degree or certificate through distance courses.
+- Any degree program through which a student can earn 50% or more of the degree through distance/online courses.